puzzle/ansible-training/content/en/docs/10/_index.en.md

 $ ansible-navigator inventory -i inventory/hosts
 ...
 ```
-Navigate trough the inventory and see what information you can find.
+Navigate through the inventory and see what information you can find.
 For example show all information about the hosts in group `db`:

 ```bash